Are you ready to stop second-guessing yourself and tune into your self-trust as a writer?

 I’m a former literary academic, and my time teaching undergraduates in the tutorial system at the University of Oxford, together with my struggles with writing a book, made me put coaching at the heart of my one-to-one work.
+Because I believe that the best work comes from a place of self-trust.

 Hands-on attention to the words on the page, without the disempowering effect of the red pen.
 Without setting myself up as the authority on your book and your voice.
 My approach sits somewhere on the spectrum between developmental editing and book coaching, moving along that spectrum as seems best.